 In 2014, Higgins was a contributing writer to the weekly series Batman Eternal; and launched his creator-owned Image Comics series C.O.W.L., which lasted for eleven issues.

 He currently writes the ongoing adventures of the Mighty Morphin' Power Rangers for Boom!
-Studios.
+Studios and his creator-owned Radiant Black for Images Comics.